How the 2022 Carbon Factor Change Impacts Your Commercial EPC Rating l HollenPlus

-Since June 2022, the UK's updated SBEM v6.1 software has slashed the carbon factor for electricity by over 50%.
+Since June 2022, the UK's updated SBEM v6.1 software has significantly reduced the carbon factor for electricity by over 50%.
 This means electrically heated buildings can often jump 1–2 EPC bands without any physical work, while gas-reliant properties may see their ratings drop.

 In the UK, a Commercial Energy Performance Certificate (EPC) isn't a measure of energy used; it's a measure of forecast carbon emitted.
 To calculate this, the government uses "Carbon Factors", a multiplier that tells the software how much CO2 is produced for every kWh of energy consumed.